lupalberto/neutral-atom-vm/docs/ux.md

 When the VM is built with `cmake -DNA_VM_WITH_ONEAPI=ON ..` and a compatible Intel oneAPI runtime is available, `--device local-arc` (or `connect_device("local-arc", profile="benchmark_chain")`) executes on the GPU backend.
 Similarly, builds that include Stim (`-DNA_VM_WITH_STIM=ON`, enabled by default) can target `--device stabilizer` / `connect_device("stabilizer", ...)` to run Clifford/Pauli workloads on the new stabilizer backend.
 If a requested backend is unavailable, the CLI prints an explanatory message mentioning which `cmake` toggle to enable.

+Kernels that rely on explicit squin Pauli channels or loss helpers now go through the stabilizer backend only.
+The CLI/SDK raises a clear runtime error when such a kernel targets hardware-style devices, so program annotations remain simulation-only.
+If Stim support exists, the SDK attaches the prebuilt Stim circuit to the job and the backend runs the annotated `PAULI_CHANNEL_*`/loss operations directly, while the VM still enforces geometry and timing before dispatch.

 To keep the Arc run fast, the oneAPI backend now keeps the statevector resident on the SYCL device and only copies it back to the host when a measurement, noise hook, or SDK inspection needs the amplitudes.
 This avoids the old per-gate copy/wait handshake that made `local-arc` slower than `local-cpu` for gate-heavy workloads.

 Measurements now accumulate outcome probabilities and collapse the state directly on the GPU, so only the small probability vector and the sampled bits are copied off-device.
 Gate/idle noise hooks still execute on the CPU, so they are skipped when you choose `local-arc`; if you need noise modelling, keep running on `local-cpu`.